 All transcripts start from the point in the show where we head off into the meat and potatoes.
 They are the complete verbatim of John’s discussion of the weekly plugins he has reviewed.

-It’s Episode 387 and I’ve got plugins for Gravity Forms PDF, Redirection, Creating Videos, Classified Ads and Classic Press Options.
-It’s all coming up on WordPress Plugins A-Z!
+It’s Episode 390 and I’ve got plugins for Site Performance, Classified Ads, Gutenberg Blocks, Site Security and Classic Press Options, all coming up on WordPress Plugins A-Z!

-John: It’s Episode 387 and I’ve got plugins for Gravity Forms PDF, Redirection, Creating Videos, Classified Ads and Classic Press Options, all coming up on WordPress Plugins A-Z!
+John: It’s Episode 390 and I’ve got plugins for Site Performance, Classified Ads, Gutenberg Blocks, Site Security and Classic Press Options, all coming up on WordPress Plugins A-Z!

 WordPress, it’s the most popular content management and website solution on the internet.
 And with over 80,000 plugins to choose from, how do you separate the junk from the gems?
 Join us for a weekly unrehearsed conversation about the latest and greatest in WordPress plugins.
 This is WordPress Plugins from A to Z.